 I’m sure that you can already sense that in the next photo session of this coat, Mr. S will be wearing it.
 We are that close.
-What’s more, I haven’t started a new project – well, alright, I’ll level with you.
-I did do the muslin for the pants for this pattern, but have yet to do anything else for them, including making the alterations to the pattern itself.
+What’s more, I haven’t started a new project.
 Yes.
 I kept my word and did not start another thing.
 I’ve definitely been dreaming about new things, so I got a notebook to write them down in.
 Are you proud of me, or what?
 It has been really really hard, but crazy enough, my sewing room has stayed tidier and more organized though it still did get pretty messy whilst sewing the coat – but only with coat stuff.
 Totally normal as sewing is messy, right?

 Today I thought I would explain a few things about the coat and give you inside shots of well, the inside.
 I die.
 It’s gorgeous.
 First things first.
 The toggles. were. a. nightmare. to. attach.
 Grrrrhhhh!
 Of course I did it after putting the entire coat shell together, so yeah, the stitching is not perfect, but you know what, I let it go.
 My perfectionist didn’t have it in her, plus I did just read a very good quote on perfectionism: “Perfectionists pave the road to hell working with grains of sand.”
 So, there’s that, of course.
 In addition, I would like to add something about my mister and his predilection to give me a run for my money.
 After we had exhaustively discussed the fabric, lining, blah blah blah and after I had constructed the front and back bodice pieces of the coat shell, it was at this time that he told me to just, “add some color to the outside of this thing, will ya?”
 Do I even need to say anything else?
 Sigh…..so then I added the flashes of yellow in the buttonholes, to which he added, “I like it, but I wanted purple.”
 I told Leena, a lady I work with about this and of course she had a piece of purple ultrasuede (she has everything you could ever want!!!!).
 Well, Mr. S says its dark violet, but he likes it.
 This is why the toggle patches are purple or violet or I mean, dark violet.
 Pimp, am I right?